 - Access your reports or dashboards from the Reports and Dashboards items in the navigation bar (1).

-- Show or hide list view columns on the Reports and Dashboards tabs by clicking (3).
+- Show or hide list view columns on the Reports and Dashboards tabs by clicking (3) and then selecting Select Fields to Display.
 Name and Folder are mandatory, but all other columns are optional.

-- View a dashboard by clicking its name, or sort the list view by clicking a heading.
+- View a report or dashboard by clicking its name or sort the list view by clicking a heading.
 Resize columns by dragging column dividers.
 Choose whether to wrap or clip long names, titles, and dates by clicking (4).

-- To perform other actions, likes editing, subscribing, or deleting, click .
+- To perform other actions, like editing, subscribing, or deleting, click .
 To move a report or dashboard into a different folder, click Move (5).

-- To see other views of your dashboards, change scope or list folders.
-For example, if you’re looking for a dashboard you made and don’t see it in the recent list, click Created by Me to find it (6).
+- To see other views of your reports or dashboards, click the links on the side menu.
+For example, if you’re looking for a dashboard you created and don’t see it in the current list view, click Created by Me to find it (6).

 What About the Reports and Dashboards I Already Use in Salesforce Classic?